inani47/terrapinavigator/README.md

-# terrapinavigator - Simulated Navigation and Mapping with TurtleBot
+# terrapinavigator - Navigation and Mapping with TurtleBot

 ## Overview
 This project aims to implement a simulated TurtleBot capable of navigating and mapping.
 The robotic system aims to be capable of: